-Contract specifications shall identify the extinguisher type and size and note that the extinguishers shall be provided and installed by the Contractor.
+Contract specifications shall identify the extinguisher type and size, and note that the extinguishers shall be provided, inspected and appropriately tagged with the inspection date, and installed by the Contractor.

 In general, all fire extinguishers shall be serviceable, 10-pound ABC type unless there is a special hazard present.
 If there is a special hazard present, then the fire extinguisher shall be listed for that specific hazard.